Father Dos Santos On Moral Behavior

 No one can ever understand the sacraments unless he has what might be called a "divine sense of humor."
 A person is said to have a sense of humor if he can "see through" things; one lacks a sense of humor if he cannot "see through" things.
 No one has ever laughed at a pun who did not see in the one word a twofold meaning.
 To materialists this world is opaque like a curtain; nothing can be seen through it.
 A mountain is just a mountain, a sunset just a sunset; but to poets, artists, and saints, the world is transparent like a window pane—it tells of something beyond; for example, a mountain tells of the Power of God, the sunset of His Beauty, and the snowflake of His Purity.

-The Evil Roots of Same Sex 'Marriage'
+The Evil Roots of Sexual Perversion/Rebellion

 My son, will you pray for me?